usersotiris/nonlinearclustering/README.md

-# nonlinearclustering
+# Nonlinear Dimensionality Reduction for Clustering

-Nonlinear Dimensionality Reduction for Clustering
+## Introduction
 Clusters defined in low dimensional manifolds can have highly nonlinear structure, which can cause linear dimensionality reduction methods to fail.
 A number of established nonlinear dimensionality reduction methods use a graph